 Christmastime at Walt Disney World is an exciting, festive experience.
-Mickey’s Very Merry Christmas Party is a special event that can be busy and overwhelming without a plan.
-Twins Traveling Mom, Sarah, recently attended the season’s first party, and she had a great time!
+Cinderella Castle is covered in lights.
+Wreaths and ornaments adorn various buildings and shops.
+And, of course, Mickey’s Very Merry Christmas Party is a special event that kicks off the holiday season!
+It can be busy and overwhelming without a plan, however.
 Make the most out of your time at Disney’s wildly popular Mickey’s Very Merry Christmas Party with our mom-tested tips.

 Essential Mickey’s Very Merry Christmas Party Tips

 Holidays at Disney are a magical time of year.
-One of the most exciting events is Mickey’s Very Merry Christmas Party.
+One of the most exciting events is Mickey’s Very Merry Christmas Party (also known as “MVMCP”).
 This special event happens just a few times a week in November and December each year.
 Adults and kids can have a great time if they plan wisely and know what to expect.
 Keep reading for our best Mickey’s Very Merry Christmas Party tips.

 Purchase a Ticket